Infographic Resume Templates

 When to use an infographic resume template?

 The traditional resume is with a simple layout and follows a strict format, generally beginning with a header, title, and contact details.
-The document continues with your professional summary, followed by your professional work history, and finishes with your educational information and relevant skill sets.
+The document continues with your summary, followed by your professional work history, and finishes with your educational information and relevant skill sets.

 - Personality: There is no limit as to who can use this type of template.
-The consensus is that people with a more creative nature will use it.
-Mainly graphic designers.
+The consensus is that people with a more creative nature will use it—mainly graphic designers.
 Just because they have the skills to make such a resume.
 Professionals from the sales and marketing industry can also take advantage of infographics as a means to display their financial results and achievements.

 - Company: If you want to work for a top graphic design company such as Sociallyin, Clay, Neuron, Xhilarate, Sagmeister & Walsh, or other world-famous names, the infographic resume template is a reasonable first step.

-- Background and education: People with the skills to create a graphic resume from scratch have a background and/or education in graphic design.
+- Background and education: People with the skills to create such a resume from scratch have a background and/or education in graphic design.
 The rest of the applicants who wish to display any information as an infographic could hire a designer or use resume builders.

 Tips for building the best infographic resume